LandRegistry/bg-dev-pack-redesign/app/apis/download-a-document/1.0/index.md

 ## Overview {.govuk-heading-m}

-The Download a document API provides a way to download documents that have been created by HM Land Registry for your consumption.
+The Download a document API provides a way to download documents created by HMLR.

-This API has one endpoints:
+This API has one endpoint:

 - `GET /v0/documents/{download_id}` - get the binary content of the document.